 We all know the stereotypes.
 Poor people are lazy.
 They don’t want to work.
-They’re only interested in what they can get from the government.
 The thing is: It’s simply not true.
 According to a 2014 UC Davis report, the majority of those in poverty between ages 18 and 64 who are not disabled or attending school did in fact work in the previous year.

 You also don’t need to be poor to have a hard time getting by.
 Many families who earn what would be considered a middle-class income are still struggling.
 These are ALICE households.
 Asset-Limited, Income-Constrained, and Employed, these families earn income higher than the federal poverty level, but they still struggle to afford the basics like food, housing, medical care, and transportation.
 Here in Kent County, 9% of households are living in poverty and 28% are ALICE.
 Together, a staggering 37% are having trouble meeting their basic needs.